PrestaShop/prestashop-specs/Order Page View.md

 -   **Taxes**
 -   **Total** in black background

-On the left, a warning is displayed to warn the user that **for this customer group, prices are displayed as Tax excluded** and **that Merchandise returns are disabled.**
+Bellow the totals, a warning is displayed to warn the user that **for this customer group, prices are displayed as Tax excluded** and **that Merchandise returns are disabled.**

 ## V. Tabs panel